PaulleDemon/AWS-deployment/connecting_RDS.md

 If you get timeout errors even after having proper internet connection.
 Its likely you haven't given public access database.
 You can change this later in security group of the database.

 > Note: Public access to database is quite insecure.
 If someone has your endpoint, username and password.
 They will be able to connect to your database from any part of the world.
-We will later update the security group to allow access only to particular ip addresses.
+We will later update the security group to allow access only to particular ip addresses in `security groups`.

 Now that your pgadmin is up and running lets now setup database in our project: